We Interrupt These Blog Posts to Bring You A Hurricane

 Now all glory to God, who is able, through his mighty power at work within us, to accomplish infinitely more than we might ask or think.

-Softened Soil & Hearts -- When a Hurricane Actually Does Something Good. #GodsWorkInUs Click To Tweet
+Softened Soil & Hearts -- #GodsWorkInUs in the hurricanes of life Click To Tweet

 If you want to help victims of Hurricane Irma or Hurricane Harvey, Samaritan’s Purse is a great organizations.
 They provide help to many and are supported by donations.